Peruvian-Style Roast Chicken with Green Sauce

 This post may contain affiliate links.
 Read my full disclosure policy.

 Tender and juicy Peruvian-style roast chicken with a spicy, luscious green sauce.

-This is my take on Pollo a la Brasa, the delicious spit-roasted chicken made popular by so many Peruvian restaurants.
+This is my take on Pollo a la Brasa, the delicious roast chicken made popular by so many Peruvian restaurants.
 The chicken is first marinated in olive oil, lime juice, garlic and spices, and then oven-roasted until tender, juicy and crisp-skinned.
-The accompanying green sauce, which gets its color from cilantro and jalapeño peppers, is spicy, creamy and downright addictive.
+The accompanying green sauce, which gets its color from cilantro and jalapeño peppers, is spicy, creamy and downright delectable.
 You can put it on virtually everything, and it even makes a fabulous dip or salad dressing.

 Before we get to the recipe, a few words on buying a whole chicken.
 In the poultry department, you’re likely to find birds labeled “broilers,” “roasters” and “fryers.”
 These labels are based on the weight of the bird, and are meant to suggest a method of cooking.
-This recipe calls for a four pound chicken, which is typically considered a “fryer.”
+This recipe calls for a four-pound chicken, which is typically considered a “fryer.”
 This might seem strange since we’re roasting but don’t worry about it — all of these chickens can be used in recipes interchangeably.

 Begin by making the marinade.
 Combine the lime juice, olive oil, salt, pepper, sugar, paprika, cumin, and oregano in a blender or mini food processor.

 Using your fingers or a wooden spoon, loosen the skin over the breasts and legs of the chicken.